-Proposals of stockholders of the Company that are intended to be presented by such stockholders at the Company's 2021 annual meeting of stockholders and that stockholders desire to have included in the Company's proxy materials relating to such meeting pursuant to Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), must be received by Harmonic at its principal offices at 4300 North First Street, San Jose, California 95134, Attention: Corporate Secretary, no later than December 29, 2020.
-As previously reported, we expect to move into our new headquarters later this year, at which point the address of our principal offices will change.
-When we change the address of our principal offices, we will begin using that address in our current reports on Form 8-K and quarterly reports on Form 10-Q, and any mailings to the Company should from then be sent to the new address.
+Proposals of stockholders of the Company that are intended to be presented by such stockholders at the Company's 2022 annual meeting of stockholders and that stockholders desire to have included in the Company's proxy materials relating to such meeting pursuant to Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), must be received by Harmonic at its principal offices at 2590 Orchard Parkway, San Jose, California 95131, Attention: Corporate Secretary, no later than December 28, 2021.
 Any such proposals of stockholders must be in compliance with applicable laws and regulations in order to be considered for possible inclusion in the Company's proxy materials for that meeting.

-Proposals of stockholders of the Company that are intended to be presented by such stockholders at the Company's 2021 annual meeting of stockholders and that such stockholders do not desire to have included in the Company's proxy materials for that meeting must be received in writing by Harmonic at its principal offices at 4300 North First Street, San Jose, California 95134, Attention: Corporate Secretary, no earlier than March 12, 2021 and no later than April 11, 2021.
+Proposals of stockholders of the Company that are intended to be presented by such stockholders at the Company's 2022 annual meeting of stockholders and that such stockholders do not desire to have included in the Company's proxy materials for that meeting must be received in writing by Harmonic at its principal offices at 2590 Orchard Parkway, San Jose, California 95131, Attention: Corporate Secretary, no earlier than March 10, 2022 and no later than April 9, 2022.

-However, if the date of our 2021 annual meeting occurs more than 30 days before or after June 10, 2021, then notice of a stockholder proposal that is not intended for inclusion in our proxy statement under Rule 14a-8 must be received by the Company no later than the close of business on the later of (i) 90 days prior to next year's annual meeting and (ii) 10 days after public announcement of the annual meeting date.
+However, if the date of our 2022 annual meeting occurs more than 30 days before or after June 8, 2022, then notice of a stockholder proposal that is not intended for inclusion in our proxy statement under Rule 14a-8 must be received by the Company no later than the close of business on the later of (i) 90 days prior to next year's annual meeting and (ii) 10 days after public announcement of the annual meeting date.

-If a stockholder gives notice of such a proposal after the deadlines described above, the Company's designated proxy holders will be allowed to use their discretionary voting authority to vote against the stockholder proposal when and if the proposal is raised at the Company's 2021 annual meeting of stockholders.
+If a stockholder gives notice of such a proposal after the deadlines described above, the Company's designated proxy holders will be allowed to use their discretionary voting authority to vote against the stockholder proposal when and if the proposal is raised at the Company's 2022 annual meeting of stockholders.